$L^p$ Solutions of Backward Stochastic Differential Equations with Jumps: Introduction

-\ss Among those efforts to generalize the theory of BSDEs, some were devoted to weakening the square integrability of the terminal condition. \cite{EPQ-97} demonstrated that for any $p$-integrable terminal condition with $p \in (1, \infty)$, the BSDE with Lipschitz continuous generator admits a unique solution, which is also $p$-integrable.
-Then \cite{Briand_Carmona_2000} reduced the Lipschitz condition on variable $y$ by a strong monotonicity condition as well as polynomial growth condition on variable $y$.
-Later, \cite{BH_Lp_2003} found that the polynomial growth condition is not necessary if one uses the monotonicity condition similar to that of \cite{Pardoux_BSDEJ_1995}.
+During the development of the BSDE theory, some efforts were made in relaxing the square integrability on the terminal data so as to be compatible with the fact that linear BSDEs are well-posed for integrable terminal data or that linear expectations have $\hL^1$ domains: El Karoui et al. \cite{EPQ-97} showed that for any $p-$integrable terminal data, the BSDE with a Lipschitz generator admits a unique $\hL^p-$solution.
+Then Briand and Carmona \cite{Briand_Carmona_2000} reduced the Lipschitz condition of the generator on variable $y$ by a strong monotonicity condition as well as a polynomial growth condition on variable $y$.
+Later, Briand et al. \cite{BH_Lp_2003} found that the polynomial growth condition is not necessary if one uses the monotonicity condition similar to that of \cite{Pardoux_BSDEJ_1995}.

-\ss In the present paper, we analyze the BSDEJ with unbounded random time horizon and under a non-Lipschitz generator condition which is slightly more general than that of \cite{YM_BSDEJ_2008}.
-We show the existence and uniqueness of an $\hL^p$ solution of the BSDEJ given a $p$-integrable terminal condition in two cases $p \in (1,2]$ and $p \in (2,\infty)$.